 \section{Introduction}

 Despite the complexity and diversity of everyday sound scenes, human listeners effortlessly interact with their acoustic environment in myriad ways.
 Audio foundation models that perform a similar, human-like range of tasks have received widespread attention~\citep{HEAR,HARES,superb}.
-While these models demonstrate strong performance on audio benchmarks with minimal fine-tuning (for example,~\citep{beats,wav2vec2,mwmae}), they overlook inherent aspects of real-world sound scenes: the spatial dimension, reverberation and background noise.
-Specifically, audio foundation models are typically trained on large-scale sound datasets consisting of dry, non-spatial sound clips such as AudioSet~\citep{audioset} and Librispeech~\citep{librispeech}.
-The effectiveness of these approaches in naturalistic, complex acoustic environments with background noise and reverberation is therefore limited.
+While these models demonstrate strong performance on audio benchmarks with minimal fine-tuning (e.g.,~\citep{beats,wav2vec2,mwmae}), they overlook inherent aspects of real-world sound scenes: the spatial dimension, reverberation, and background noise.
+Specifically, audio foundation models typically lack effectiveness in naturalistic, complex acoustic environments with background noise and reverberation because they are primarily trained on dry, large-scale sound datasets such as AudioSet~\citep{audioset} and Librispeech~\citep{librispeech}.

-Crucially, the lack of spatial information in audio embeddings precludes sound localization tasks and the use of spatial sound features for improving performance on complex audio tasks such as audio scene analysis.
-Audio scene analysis refers to the separation of overlapping sound waves in complex multi-source sound scenes and the subsequent grouping of the frequency components into coherent auditory objects~\citep{bregman1984auditory,bizley2013and}.
-To achieve this, the human neural auditory pathway also utilizes spatial cues to separate and group frequency components for successful scene analysis~\citep{bizley2013and,heijden2019cortical}.
-Incorporating spatial knowledge into universal audio embedding models could thus benefit downstream tasks where ambient intelligence and acoustic awareness are desired, such as acoustic scene understanding.
+Crucially, the lack of spatial information in audio embeddings precludes sound localization and the use of spatial sound features to improve performance on complex listening tasks, such as audio scene analysis.
+Audio scene analysis refers to the separation of overlapping sound waves in complex multi-source sound scenes and the subsequent grouping of the frequency components into distinct auditory objects~\citep{bregman1984auditory,bizley2013and}.
+In humans, such audio scene analysis is aided by spatial cues~\citep {bizley2013and,heijden2019cortical}.
+And, incorporating spatial knowledge into universal audio embedding models is also expected to benefit downstream tasks that require ambient intelligence and acoustic awareness, such as acoustic scene understanding.

-A major challenge for the development of audio foundation models for real-world sound scenes is the scarcity of naturalistic sound data for model training.
-Recording a vast amount of spatial sound scenes with varying reverberation characteristics is infeasible and requires fine-tuned recording setups and conditions~\citep{spatialast}.
-The simulation of spatial acoustic scenes has therefore received much attention and progressed from simulating shoebox rooms ~\citep{pyroomacoustics} to simulating realistic sound scenes from everyday life~\citep{chen20soundspaces}.
-Yet, no large-scale datasets of naturalistic sound scenes exist to date, hampering both the development as well as the systematic evaluation of audio foundation models for real-world sound scenes.
-For example, benchmark task suites such as HEAR~\citep{HEAR}, HARES~\citep{HARES} and SUPERB~\citep{superb} solely contain datasets consisting of dry, non-spatial sound clips without background noise and do not include sound localization tasks.